abhishek-kumar-code/Redfish_Public/Specification.md

 * Password Complexity

-	An SPMA device shall support a set of configurable password complexity rules, should include length, character set
+	A Redfish device shall support a set of configurable password complexity rules, should include length, character set

-	When an authentication failure occurs an SPMA device shall NOT provide password complexity requirements to the user
+	When an authentication failure occurs a Redfish device shall NOT provide password complexity requirements to the user

 * Account Lockout

-	An SPMA implementations should revoke login privilege after a configurable number of authentication failures
+	A Redfish implementations should revoke login privilege after a configurable number of authentication failures

 * Authentication Failure Delays

-	An SPMA device shall implement progressive authentication attempt
+	A Redfish device shall implement progressive authentication attempt

 * Authentication Failure Policy

-	An SPMA device shall implement configurable options to manage login behavior when user authentication failures occur
+	A Redfish device shall implement configurable options to manage login behavior when user authentication failures occur
 		- Number of failures
 		- Time between failures
 		- Increments between progressive delays